Parking and Traffic Procedures

 - Whenever applicable, the campus host, whether Student, Staff, Faculty or Administrator should obtain visitor parking permits for their guests.

 - Parking Services shall provide visitor permits to event coordinators when requested to park in assigned areas.
 An event coordinator should contact the Parking Services for specific instructions.

 - Certain spaces and areas on campus are set aside for use by visitors.
 These areas are located for maximum visitor convenience and clearly identified by signs at entry points.

 - NSU expects and requires visitors to abide by properly posted signage or marked parking restrictions.

 Motorcycles receive a decal to be placed on the front left fork.
 The Permit must be placed where it can be easily seen.
 Motorcycles must park in designated motorcycle parking.

 NSU does not require bicycle registration.
 However, University Police will register bicycles free of charge and provide a decal for ID purposes.
 Operators of bicycles must abide by all applicable state and municipal ordinances concerning movement across campus.
 Students/Faculty/Staff must park bicycles in designated bicycle areas.

-Student/Faculty/Staff beginning in fall semester will purchase their parking permit
+Student/Faculty/Staff beginning in fall semester will purchase their parking permit at full price.

 All parking permits expire on August 31 of each year.